 Storybook integration is an alternative to our other Merge technology integration – Git repository.
 They both allow you to design with pre-built code components, the main difference is how you add components to UXPin.

 This documentation won’t show you how to create a Storybook library, but how to integrate an already existing library with UXPin.
 For a little more information, Storybook is a development environment for UI components.
-It allows you to browse components as a library, add interactions, view them in different states and test in a safe environment.
-For a more detailes on Storybook see this official Storybook guide.
+It allows you to browse components as a library, add interactions, view them in different states, and test in a safe environment.
+For more details on Storybook, see this official Storybook guide.

 Before you start